-- (1) Electrical outlets accessible to a child younger than five years must have child-proof covers or safety outlets [Medium-High]; - (2) 220-volt electrical connections within any child's reach must be covered with a screen or guard [Medium-High]; - (3) Air conditioners, electric fans, and heaters must be mounted out of all children's reach or have safeguards that keep any child from being injured [Medium-High]; - (4) Glass in sliding doors must be clearly marked with decals or other materials placed at children's eye level [Medium-High]; - (5) Play materials and equipment must be safe and free from sharp or rough edges and toxic paints [Medium-High]; - (6) Poisonous or potentially harmful plants must be inaccessible to children [Medium-High]; - (7) All storage chests, boxes, trunks, or similar items with hinged lids must be equipped with a lid support designed to hold the lid open in any position, be equipped with ventilation holes, and must not have a latch that might close and trap a child inside [Medium-High]; and - (8) All bodies of water, such as, pools, hot tubs, ponds, creeks, birdbaths, fountains, buckets, and rain barrels, must be inaccessible to children.
+- (1) Electrical outlets accessible to a child younger than five years must have child-proof covers or safety outlets [Medium-High]; - (2) 220-volt electrical connections within any child's reach must be covered with a screen or guard [Medium-High]; - (3) Air conditioners, electric fans, and heaters must be mounted out of all children's reach or have safeguards that keep any child from being injured [Medium-High]; - (4) Glass in sliding doors must be clearly marked with decals or other materials placed at children's eye level [Medium-High]; - (5) Play materials and equipment must be safe and free from sharp or rough edges and toxic paints [Medium-High]; - (6) Poisonous or potentially harmful plants must be inaccessible to children [Medium-High]; - (7) Bottle warmers must be inaccessible to all children and used only according to manufacturer instructions [Medium-High]; - (8) All storage chests, boxes, trunks, or similar items with hinged lids must be equipped with a lid support designed to hold the lid open in any position, be equipped with ventilation holes, and must not have a latch that might close and trap a child inside [Medium-High]; and

+(9) All bodies of water, such as, pools, hot tubs, ponds, creeks, birdbaths, fountains, buckets, and rain barrels, must be inaccessible to children.
 [High]

 - The environment must be free of health and safety hazards to reduce risks to children.
 Additional examples of hazards to children include: sharp scissors, plastic bags, knives, cigarettes, matches, lighters, flammable liquids, drugs/medications, sharp instruments such as ice picks, power tools, cleaning supplies, chemicals, and other items labeled keep out of the reach of children. - It is also important to secure televisions and furniture (for example book cases) so they cannot tip over.
-For example: - o Mount flat televisions to the wall, so they cannot be pulled down; - o If you have an old box television, put it on furniture that is low, stable, and designed for the size and weight of the television; and - o Use brackets, braces, or wall straps to secure furniture to the wall. - Buildings, grounds, and equipment in a state of disrepair threaten the health and safety of children. - According to the U.S. Consumer Product Safety Commission (CPSC), any body of water including bathtubs, pails, and toilets presents a drowning risk to young children.
+For example: - o Mount flat televisions to the wall, so they cannot be pulled down; - o If you have an old box television, put it on furniture that is low, stable, and designed for the size and weight of the television; and - o Use brackets, braces, or wall straps to secure furniture to the wall. - Buildings, grounds, and equipment in a state of disrepair threaten the health and safety of children. - Regarding paragraph (9), according to the U.S. Consumer Product Safety Commission (CPSC), any body of water including bathtubs, pails, and toilets presents a drowning risk to young children.
 An estimated 50 infants and toddlers drown each year in buckets containing liquid used for mopping floors and other household chores.
 The 5-gallon bucket presents the greatest hazard to young children because of its tall straight sides and its weight with even a small amount of liquid.
-It is nearly impossible for top-heavy infants and toddlers to free themselves when they fall into a 5-gallon bucket head first.
+It is nearly impossible for top-heavy infants and toddlers to free themselves when they fall into a 5-gallon bucket head first. - To assist in ensuring safety with respect to the outdoor grounds of the home, the Texas Department of State Health Services provides free safe siting resources to child-care providers.
+These resources aid in determining whether the child-care home is located in an area where past or current chemical use could pose a threat to children.
+You can find additional information through The Safe Siting Initiative.